-The loss of members of our senior management team or other key colleagues could have a material adverse effect on our business.
+The loss of members of our senior management team or other key colleagues, or our efforts to attract and retain talent, could have a material adverse effect on our business.

 We rely upon the contributions of our senior management team to establish and implement our business strategy and to manage the future growth of our business.
+We may be unable to retain them, particularly if we do not offer employment terms that are competitive with the rest of the labor market.
 The loss of any of the senior management team could limit our ability to successfully execute our business strategy or adversely affect our ability to retain existing and attract new clients.
 Moreover, we could be adversely affected if we fail to adequately plan for the succession of members of our senior management team.

 Across all of our businesses, our colleagues are critical to developing and retaining client relationships as well as performing the services on which our revenues are earned.
 It is therefore important for us to attract, incentivize and retain significant revenue-producing employees and the key managerial and other professionals who support them.
-We face numerous challenges in this regard, including the intense competition for talent, the general mobility of colleagues and fostering a diverse and inclusive workplace.
+We face numerous challenges in this regard, including the intense competition for talent, which has accelerated through the pandemic.
+Such challenges include the general mobility of colleagues that has increased as a result of the COVID-19 pandemic as companies experiment with more flexible working models, market dislocation resulting from proposed and actual combinations in the industry, and fostering an inclusive and diverse workplace.

 Losing colleagues who manage or support substantial client relationships or possess substantial experience or expertise could adversely affect our ability to secure and complete client engagements, which could adversely affect our results of operations.
-And, subject to applicable enforceable restrictive covenants, if a key employee were to join an existing competitor or form a competing company, some of our clients could choose to use the services of that competitor instead of our services.
+If a key employee were to join an existing competitor or form a competing company, some of our clients could choose to use the services of that competitor instead of our services.
+If a colleague joins us from a competitor and is subject to enforceable restrictive covenants, we may not be able to secure client engagements or maximize the colleague's potential.